The University of Manchester has a rich academic heritage, with 25 Nobel laureates among our current and former staff and students.

 - British novelist Jeanette Winterson (Centre for New Writing);

-- physicist and broadcaster Brian Cox (School of Physics and Astronomy);
+- physicist and broadcaster Brian Cox (Department of Physics and Astronomy);

-- professors Andre Geim and Konstantin Novoselov, who were awarded the Nobel Prize in Physics in 2010 (School of Physics and Astronomy);
+- professors Andre Geim and Konstantin Novoselov, who were awarded the Nobel Prize in Physics in 2010 (Department of Physics and Astronomy);

 - historian and broadcaster Michael Wood (School of Arts, Languages and Cultures).